Ph.D. Agricultural Economics, University of Minnesota, 1984

 I serve as major/co-major advisor to graduate students.
 I mentor my students so they will develop their independence, creativity, and organizational skills in carrying out research.

 With Alwang and Norton, I have led several groups of undergraduate students in six-week research internships in Ecuador.
-These trips provide students with the opportunity to gain first hand research experience and proficiency in Spanish as well as learning about Ecuadorian culture and institutions.
-I have also advised undergraduates on other research topics dealing with environmental economics and agriculture.
+These trips provide students with the opportunity to gain first hand research experience and proficiency in Spanish as well as expose them to Ecuadorian culture and institutions.
+In addition, I have also advised undergraduates on other research topics dealing with environmental economics and agriculture.

 - Professor, Department of Agricultural and Applied Economics, Virginia Tech, 1999 - Present.